cezarypiatek/cezarypiatek.github.io/src/content/post/tips-and-tricks-for-managing-elk-configuration/index.md

 ## Automating the configuration update

-Every time I changed `Logstash` or `Filebeat` configuration I had to log in to the appropriate server, replace the old config with the new one, restart the service and examine the service log file if the whole operation was finished with success.
-If something failed, I needed to correct the config file and repeat the whole mantra.
+Every time I changed `Logstash` or `Filebeat` configuration I had to log in to the appropriate server, replace the old config with the new one, restart the service and examine the service log file if the whole operation was successful.
+If something failed, I needed to correct the config file and repeat the whole routine.
 It was a very tedious process and nobody in the team besides me knew to how to do it.
 I even wrote the whole instruction down but the number of steps or the need to log into `Linux` server repealed others.
 A better solution than creating manual instruction is to automate the process.
 The easiest part was to create the script that updates `Filebeat` configuration because it resides on the Windows server:

 ```powershell
 function Update-FilebeatConfig